The64thGamer/cheeseepedia/content/wiki/madame-oink-ii.md

 - **Segment**
     - Money Money (Crusty Version)

+Additionally, a recording of the song 'You Only Hurt the Ones You Love', originally sung by Crusty and on the CDs, was found redubbed by Munch and dated 1979.
+This confirms the song was included on Oink II, but it is unknown if it originated from Oink I. {{< cite 3 >}}

-The only confirmed show is the Birthday Show, which was recorded on November 13th, 1978. {{< cite 1 >}}
+The only other confirmed show is the Birthday Show, which was recorded on November 13th, 1978. {{< cite 1 >}}